 It was cool and overcast, but beautiful.
 The mist was just lifting when we put in at about 7:30, and the lake was glassy calm.
-We paddled about halfway up the lake and found some ledge to stop at for our picnic breakfast.
+We paddled about halfway up the lake and found some ledge to

 I'd had a technical challenge that morning, so my blackberry-ginger scones became blackberry muffins (scuffins?) as we were out of butter (out of butter? how can that be?!) -- not terrible, but not scones, either.
 Adequate, sort of -- not an accolade I like to apply in association with my cooking.